IsaacHo072/PIC18F-Tetris/README.md

 - Some cherry-mx compatible switches

 ## Program
-- Buttons polling used to read the buttons
+- Button polling used to read the buttons
 - simpletetris.c is the main game program, also directly write to the displays
 - Device configuration code in devcon.h